bassistTech/Teensy-Audio-Piezo-Input/README.md

 # Teensy-Audio-Piezo-Input
 Piezo transducer input for Teensy Audio Shield

-Status: I just begin building this document... bear with me!
+Status: I just began building this document... bear with me!

 This project modifies a Teensy Audio Shield to accept the relatively weak singal from a piezoelectric transducer.
 "Piezo" pickups are frequenly used to amplify acoustic